paulcowles/paulcowles.com/_posts/2014-02-01-vmware-shared-directories.markdown

 uid=501(paulcowles) gid=20(staff) groups=20(staff)...
 {% endhighlight %}

 Login as the "secondary" admin account on your VM.
-Assuming our usual account for development on VM matches our Mac and is "paulcowles" then let's logout of paulcowles and login as admin
+Assuming our usual account for development on VM matches our Mac and is "paulcowles" then let's logout of paulcowles and login as admin.
+You need to be logged in as another user as you cannot change the uid of the user you are currently logged in as.

 {% highlight sh %}
 Pauls-MacBook-Pro:~ paulcowles$ ssh admin@192.168.2.85